trello-archive/staunton/README.md

 We expect to run through these topics very quickly because we want to get to the interactive portion of the talk.

 Then!
-We'd like everybody to clonis the GitHub repository.
-Everybody begins with a boring single-user chess board but leaves with *a working WebSockets-powered multiplayer chess game*.
-We'll cover
+We'd like everybody to clone the GitHub repository.
+Everybody will begin with a boring single-user chess board but leave with *a working WebSockets-powered multiplayer chess game*.
+We'll cover:

 * Signals and views: experience the future of programming in one line of code
 * `take` and `equals`: simple combinators, but enough to implement a networking state machine